stefania-solari/PhotoSharing/README.md

 # PhotoSharing
-Screenshot - Save - Share
+Screenshot - Save on Native Device - Share on Social Networks Android and IOS
+That's perfect for AR experience

 ## Main Scene
 UIManager manages the screen capture behavior with the ui.